ds-sloth/angle-shader-translator-library-tracking/README.md

+# A portable GPLv3 C++14 distribution of the ANGLE shader translator library supporting CMake

+This repository includes only the portions of ANGLE required to build the ANGLE shader translator library.
+It also modifies portions of the source code to allow a more portable build (for instance, removing most platform-dependent functionality) and to allow the repository to be built against the C++14 standard.

+The ANGLE source code in this repository is copyrighted by The ANGLE Project Authors and licensed under a BSD-like license.
+However, the CMake scripts in this repository as well as the modifications to the source code to allow the more portable build provided here are copyrighted by ds-sloth and licensed under the GPLv3 (which includes no exceptions for static or dynamic linking).
+These scripts and modifications are not licensed to be linked with non-GPLv3 software.

+I am not able to fix and do not intend to fix any bugs in the ANGLE shader translator itself.
+However, situations where this distribution of the shader translator differs in its output from the original distribution should be considered defects of this distribution and I welcome any issues reporting such defects.
+Such issues should include a test case demonstrating a difference between this distribution of `shader_translator_sample` and the equivalent upstream build.

+I may synchronize this distribution from time to time with the upstream ANGLE project, particularly if any software utilizing it notices bugs that have been fixed upstream.
+The current revision is synchronized with upstream commit 09c69b5b5cb987ff236fe11929a780a116a7a8bd.

 # ANGLE - Almost Native Graphics Layer Engine

 The goal of ANGLE is to allow users of multiple operating systems to seamlessly run WebGL and other